Leperous/coljate/README.md

   * Classifying collections as one of mutable, immutable, or read-only.
   * Avoiding unsuitable & unsafe methods, such as mutators on immutable collections.
-  * Maximizing extensibility and minimizing repetition by using mixins.
+  * Maximizing extensibility and minimizing repetition through use of mixin.
   * Remaining open for extension by users.
   * Using [FindBugs](http://findbugs.sourceforge.net/) & ~~[Checker Framework](http://types.cs.washington.edu/checker-framework/)~~ annotations to assist static anaylysis.